The Future of Industrial Design

 Industrial designers (and the world) must soon figure out what it really means to be sustainable and this must become a mantra of the profession in the future.
 People will always need things, and industrial designers will always be asked to create them in as great a quantity as possible in order to “feed the machine”.
 That’s the paradox for ID.
 We help to create millions of good things that take energy to produce and that fill space.

 The second part of the sustainability solution is harder.
 It’s internal to what users and their societies believe about material wealth and conservation.
 The biggest sustainability problem by far is the shear quantity of things humans make, consume and desire, and its only getting worse.
 Developing a global positive attitude about conservation is the key.
-To make and consume less is opposed to capitalism but that’s what we have to do in the long run.
+To make and consume less opposes capitalism but that’s what we have to do in the long run.
 We have to accept that no economic growth or even negative growth is OK.
 We all seek peace of mind and fulfillment on some level, but that does not have to mean more stuff.
 Is it possible for designers to help change attitudes about conservation?
 Absolutely.
 Design is a communication tool that needs to express quality of experience, not quantity of experience, and although marketers may disagree, timeless high quality/high value design is the most sustainable in the long run.

 Finally, in the future I think design and business will eventually extinct cultural diversity.
 At the beginning of my career I noticed way more cultural diversity.
 It was easy to see the difference between Japanese design, German design, French design, Italian design and American design.
 Now, if you didn’t see a logo on a product you’d be hard pressed to tell me where it comes from.
 I once mimicked the tri-bar K’un elements from the Korean flag into the ventilation pattern of a Korean computer called Trigem, and it took over the number one market position because their customers said it looked “distinctly Korean and that makes me proud”.
 I miss that differentiation and pride of place that comes from designing products with cultural expression.
 However if better design is being produced all around, and if a global style built on common values is more effective at bringing us together, should cultural diversity even matter?